STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 =========================================

 In some applications it is required to combine |hpx| with other runtimes.
-To support this use case |hpx| provides two functions: :cpp:func:`hpx::suspend` and :cpp:func:`hpx::resume`. :cpp:func:`hpx::suspend` is a blocking call which will wait for all scheduled tasks to finish executing and then put the thread pool OS threads to sleep. :cpp:func:`hpx::resume` simply wakes up the sleeping threads
+To support this use case, |hpx| provides two functions: :cpp:func:`hpx::suspend` and :cpp:func:`hpx::resume`. :cpp:func:`hpx::suspend` is a blocking call which will wait for all scheduled tasks to finish executing and then put the thread pool OS threads to sleep. :cpp:func:`hpx::resume` simply wakes up the sleeping threads